Skip to main content

 Location: backend/src/auth/

 The authentication module handles user login via email OTP (one-time password), session management, profile retrieval, and first-time user onboarding.
-It uses Supabase Auth under the hood.
+It uses Supabase Auth under the hood, with @supabase/ssr cookie-based sessions - the access token and refresh token live entirely in HTTP-only cookies, and rotation happens transparently on every authenticated request.

 Files